Specification

 Two values are conventional.
 Most runtimes are expected to support them, though support is optional:

-• agent runs the task body as a prompt against an AI agent with full tool use.
+• auto runs the task body as a prompt against an AI agent with full tool use.
 The model is selected through options.

 • bash runs the task body as a shell script (it must be a single fenced ```bash block).